oskarth/netpowder/README.md

 rolling 72 hour window, you will lose the satellite and it will become available to the next person in the queue.

-More example usages are coming, but in the meantime go crazy and ask questions :)
+More example usages are coming, but in the meantime experiment away and don't hesitate to ask questions :)

 ## Example: Hello World